ArduPilot/ardupilot_wiki/common/source/docs/common-uavcan-setup-advanced.rst

 SLCAN
 =====

-Ardupilot and DroneCAN provides a means to directly communicate with DroneCAN devices on the CAN BUS attached to the autopilot: SLCAN.
+ArduPilot and DroneCAN provides a means to directly communicate with DroneCAN devices on the CAN BUS attached to the autopilot: SLCAN.
 Enabling SLCAN and communicating with the DroneCAN devices is dependent on the autopilot's processor.
 F7/H7 processors use one method and F4, a different method.

 .. toctree::
     :maxdepth: 1